eiTi3Aishieg/mimir-operator/docs/index.md

 ### MimirAlertManagerConfig

-The MimirAlertManagerConfig CRD allows the remote control of the Alert Manager Config for a specific tenant in a Mimir from Kubernetes.
+The MimirAlertManagerConfig CRD allows the remote control of the Alertmanager config for a specific tenant in a Mimir instance from Kubernetes.

 The general structure of the CRD is as follows: